dpdenton/CarND-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The SVM was training well and produce a result of > 99% accuracy on the test set.
+The SVM was training well and produced a result of > 99% accuracy on the test set.
 This transalted reasonably well to the test images and the videos.
 A few false positives were detected, however this is to be expected give its making approx 5000 predictions every image.
 The more concerning issue is, at times, it doesn't generate enough detections when the window is over a vehicle.
 This apeared to be a problem when a vehicle is partially in shot, or when it's at a wide angle and the rear of the vehicle is at a significant angle in relation to the camera.
 This may be due to the `vehicle` images in the training data be prodominantly of the rear of vehicles, and few at any significant angle.

 The bounding boxes in my model weren't particularly accurate.
 Whilst they detected the vehicle correctly, they often only partially bound the vehicle, or there was too much space between the vehicle and the bound.

-To improve the pipeline I'd investigate developing a basic, relatively big non-overlapping 'high-step' sliding window to quickly scan the frame and detect potential vehicles, then pass those detections to a more sophisticated model, like a conv neural net, to determine if it's actually a vehicle, and if it is, provide a more accurate bound for the vehicle.
+To improve the pipeline I'd investigate developing a basic, relatively big non-overlapping 'high-step' sliding window to quickly scan the frame and detect potential vehicles, then pass those detections to a more sophisticated model, like a conv neural net, to determine if it's actually a vehicle, and if it is, provide a more accurate bound for the vehicle using features from the model, such as the vehicles edges, assuming the models extracts those in its effort to classify the image.

 I would also look to improve the tranining data to provide more car angles, as the detections tend to be more focusses on the rear of a vehicle, perhaps augmenting the data with perspective transforms or additional images of angled vehicles.